When It’s Time to Remove an Old Deck

 Is your old deck looking a little worse for wear these days?
-How do you know when it’s time to remove it?
+How do you know when it is time to remove an old deck?
 While there’s no exact expiration date for these outdoor features, look for signs that could compromise your safety.
 Then, follow these tips for removing it.

 Even If It’s Old…